leighdahlin/leigh-dahlin-homework2/README.md

 ## Summary

 Welcome to my portfolio!
-This page features my projects, contact information and some information about me and my journy to becoming a web developer.
+This page features my projects, contact information and some information about me and my journey to becoming a web developer.
 The key features of my page include:

  * Links at the top of the page that transport you to the different sections of my page
  * One of the links, Resume, will open a copy of my resume pdf in a new window